A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Methods

 \subsection{Spectrophotometric Fitting with {\tt FAST++}}

 The galaxies studied in this work were selected from S18 for spectroscopic confirmation, and our {\tt FAST++} analysis closely mirrors the SFH analysis of S18.
-However, we allow the stellar metallicity to vary between 20-100\% $Z_{\odot}$ and make minor adjustments to step sizes of the parameters that define the SFH as outlined in Table \ref{table:fastpp_sfh_param}.
+However, we allow the stellar metallicity to vary between 20-250\% $Z_{\odot}$ and make minor adjustments to step sizes of the parameters that define the SFH as outlined in Table \ref{table:fastpp_sfh_param}.

 S18 tailored the analytical form of the SFH to specifically suite quiescent galaxies at $z\sim3-4$.
 The elaborate functional form developed by S18 allows the star-forming phase of the galaxies to be broken into two separate epochs.
-The primary phase of the SFH comprise of an exponentially increasing and decreasing window.
-Additionally, a scaling factor is introduced during the last 10-300 Myr of the galaxy SFH to momentarily increase the SFH near the observation time.
-This adjustment is crucial for accounting for recent SFHs in otherwise quenched galaxies, especially when considering star formation rate (SFR) measurements derived from FIR observations.
-We refer the readers to \cite{Schreiber2018,Schreiber2018b} for further information.
+The primary phase of the SFH comprise of an exponentially increasing and decreasing window and is expressed as follows: